discordeno/discordeno/src/ws/README.md

 startGateway({
   /** The bot token. */
   token: "BOT_TOKEN_HERE",
-  /** Whether or not to use compression for gateway payloads. */
+  /** Whether to use compression for gateway payloads. */
   compress: true,
   /** The intents you would like to enable. */
   intents: ["GUILDS", "GUILD_MESSAGES"],